 Vojtech is an ecologist interested in various aspects of bird migration.
 His scientific journey started by studying migratory divide in the Eurasian Reed Warbler using light-level geolocators and stable isotopes.
-He also conducted a meta-analysis of the effects of geolocators on birds during his BSc and he again used a combination of geolocators and stable isotopes to uncover the most important seasonal interactions in the Great Reed Warbler during his MSc.
-Currently, he is a PhD student at the Department of Ecology, Charles University and works at Institute of Vertebrate Biology, Czech Academy of Sciences.
-In his dissertation, Vojtech focuses on the year-round specialization of migratory birds, develops continental isotopic maps and coordinates the IsoBird Network project.
+He also published a meta-analysis of the effects of geolocators on birds during his BSc and he again used a combination of geolocators and stable isotopes to uncover the most important seasonal interactions in the Great Reed Warbler during his MSc.
+Currently, he is a PhD student at the Department of Ecology, Charles University and works at the Institute of Vertebrate Biology, Czech Academy of Sciences.
+In his dissertation, Vojtech focuses on the year-round specialization of migratory birds, develops continental isotopic maps, and coordinates the IsoBird Network project.

-As a project coordinator and one of the European IsoBird Network ambassadors, Vojtech is a main contact person regarding all sorts of questions (first check FAQ please), a person responsible for contacting researchers with a request to store their sample descriptions in the IsoBird Network database and a person responsible for promotion of the project at various scientific meetings.
+As a project coordinator and one of the European IsoBird Network ambassadors, Vojtech is a main contact person regarding all sorts of questions (first check FAQ please), a person responsible for contacting researchers with a request to store their sample descriptions in the IsoBird Network database, and a person responsible for promotion of the project at various scientific meetings.

 Pavel is an ecologist interested in biological invasions, animal communication & behaviour and citizen-science.
 He started his masters studying antipredatory behaviour of true bugs (“flash displays”) but all his interests (including his child dream to be a historian) met later in the citizen-science project Yellowhammer Dialects (http://yellowhammers.net), the aim of which was to study the cultural evolution of yellowhammer song 150 years after the introduction to New Zealand.
 He is currently working at Institute of Botany, Czech Academy of Sciences and Department of Ecology, Charles University, mainly on follow-up project (history of avian invasions to New Zealand) and other topics concerning biological invasions.